 Traveling clergyman, a person who used up all their strength from their journey.

 Of course, not every Undead was sent as a sacrifice to the First Flame.
-Irina headed for Lothric to become a Fire Keeper, hence wearing the traditional white instead of vibrant blue.
-By all indications, she was just a dedicated storyteller, even learning how to read braille scripture while still able to see — certainly no fighter, befitting her Greek name meaning “peace”.
-In fact, the description for her ashes notes that such weakness suited her position in the church, thereby implying that fighting strength decides which clergywomen are sent as offerings versus guides.
-The latter are apparently prepared for their duty even before they begin the trek.
-When we first meet Irina at the Undead Settlement, she is already blind and suffering from Dark “insects” nibbling at her insides.
-The locust preacher confirms that such bugs don’t actually exist, so she must be referring to the humanity that devour a Fire Keeper’s body and soul beneath the skin — close examination of her ashes reveals scarring below the hand matching the damage by humanity described in DS1.
-Some might argue that she never outright claims to be Undead, but her interactions with Eygon prove otherwise.
+Irina headed to become a Fire Keeper, hence wearing the traditional white instead of blue.
+By all indications, the nun was previously just a dedicated storyteller, even learning how to read braille scripture while still able to see — certainly no fighter, befitting her Greek name meaning “peace”.
+In fact, the description for her ashes notes that such weakness suited her position in the church, thereby implying that fighting strength decides which clergywomen are made offerings versus guides.
+This explains why potential Fire Keepers are assigned an escort; they are incapable of protecting themselves.
+Another benefit to providing a bodyguard is having someone ensure their health doesn’t deteriorate midway through.

 Ashen remains of Irina of Carim.
 The handmaid of the ritual place will have new items to offer.